ANZAC Day in Melbourne 2026: events, tips and more

 Accessibility:

-• All city loop stations and many tram stops near the Shrine are step-free.
+- Anzac Station and all city loop stations, plus many tram stops near the Shrine are step-free.

 8. Where to Grab a Cuppa Afterwards